 Among the most famous are Chinatown, in lower Manhattan, and Little Italy in Soho.
 Make your way up to Koreatown in Midtown Manhattan, and even further up to Little Dominican Republic in Washington Heights.

-Move over to Queens for Little India, and although Astoria isn’t technically a micro-neighborhood, it’s got some of the most authentic Greek cuisine in the city- definitely worth the trip!More Info (click to expand)
+Move over to Queens for Little India, and although Astoria isn’t technically a micro-neighborhood, it’s got some of the most authentic Greek cuisine in the city- definitely worth the trip!More Info (click to show all)